binded/bookshelf-cursor-pagination/README.md

 returned by the select or because the bookshelf object implements a `.format()` method).

-In order to avoid this issue, you can implement a `toCursorsValue` on your model that will handle those edge cases.
+In order to avoid this issue, you can implement a `toCursorValue` on your model that will handle those edge cases.
 For example:

 ```javascript